Gain an understanding and knowledge of international relations.

-Towards the end of the course you can contact the Careers Office of the University to get advice on available job prospects and get assistance on applying for these.
+Towards the end of the course you can contact the Careers & Enterprise Centre of the University to get advice on available job prospects and get assistance on applying for these.

 The tuition fees shown are for one complete academic year of full time study, are set according to the academic year of entry, and remain the same throughout the duration of the programme for that cohort (unless otherwise stated).

 Please also check costs for colleges and accommodation.

 We are committed to supporting the best students irrespective of financial circumstances and are delighted to offer a range of funding opportunities.Find out more about Scholarships and Bursaries